living baking and cooking homemade

 Explore your options on buying and storing food and costs; then personalize it

-Think about ways you could save time with food preparation -make ahead.
-Also, give yourself sufficient time to finish partly prepared meals so you won’t feel rushed.
+Think about ways you could save time with food preparation.
+Make and bake ahead.
+And when you do, give yourself sufficient time to finish partly prepared meals.
+So, you won’t feel rushed.

 Coconut, raisins, currants and mixed peel’s in there